 Some students prefer to use a software program that pre-formats the script for comics.
 Celtx is the one I usually recommend because it is free and has a comic script format included.

+You can export your work as html or a pdf file and link it to your portfolio blog.
 Please adapt one of the stories available on the Course Resource page, all of these are in public domain and can be adapted as freely as you would like.
 You are welcome to change anything about the text you need to, place it in a different setting, condense the setting, or whatever, to try to get the best script for comics you can.
 Please post the script on your blog before coming to class.
 This is probably the most work intense assignment of the semester.
 If you have any questions you can ask them by email.